 The moral of course is don’t let perfect be the enemy of good—or good enough.
 Thinking everything has to be all filled in will only work against you.
 You will never get to perfection.
 Let consumable, defensible, and actionable dictate your data needs.

-Watch for Bill's next installation in this series on leveraging data insights.
-In the meantime, download 6 Best Practices for Communicating the Business Value of IT to explore ways to maximize every IT dollar.
+Read Bill's next installation in this series, 3 best places to start your search for cost optimization insights.
+We also invite you to download 6 best practices for communicating the business value of IT to explore ways to maximize every IT dollar.